social-link-analytics-group-bsc/biohackathon-project-35/ega/README.md

 </p>

-## Quantification biases at the study level.
+## Quantification biases at the study level

   - 20% (301) of the quantified studies do not report biological sex at all in their samples.
   - 13 % (198) allow some uncertainty in their samples regarding biological sex (i.e.: unknown samples are included together with female and/or male samples.)